vishwaswami24/WeatherApp/README.md

 # 🌤️ WeatherApp

-A sleek and responsive weather application that provides current weather data, forecasts, and location-based weather updates using the Weather API.
+A sleek and responsive weather application that provides current weather data, forecasts, and weather updates using the Weather API.

 ## 🚀 Features